 Notes

-- Make your own Niter Kibbeh at home.
+- You can your own niter kibbeh at home.
 This clarified butter is a key ingredient in this version of Doro Wat and adds so much flavor.

-- Berbere is a flavorful Ethiopian spice blend that can be quite hot for some palates.
-Adjust the seasoning level to your heat tolerance.
+- Berbere is a flavorful Ethiopian spice blend that can be quite spicy.
+You can use less if you don't like spicy food.